 Not all points and miles have the same value.
 Even when comparing some hotel points to other hotel points, you’ll see a range of value.
 Which hotel points are the most valuable overall?
 We’ll get into this and more.

 Some of the most valuable points are transferrable point currencies like Chase Ultimate Rewards that give you have the option to transfer to Marriott, Hyatt or IHG.
 One of my favorite cards is the Chase Sapphire Preferred® Card.
-Or, if you’re looking to top up some of your point balances, both the Hilton Honors American Express Surpass® Card and the IHG® Rewards Club Premier Credit Card have great limited-time sign-up offers right now.
+Or, if you’re looking to top up some of your point balances, both the Hilton Honors American Express Surpass® Card and the IHG® Rewards Club Premier Credit Card have great welcome bonuses right now.
 Also, the Marriott Bonvoy Boundless™ Credit Card is a great choice if you need more Marriott points.
 You can also check out some of the other best hotel credit cards.

 Which Hotel Points are the Most Valuable?